simran1802/Snake-Game/README.md

 Start The Game Using Snake.exe File!

-Cheats
+# Cheats
-Press q to add extra 10 points. smile
+Press q to add extra 10 points.
 Press b to derease the snake speed
 Press s to increase the snake speed.